 In this guide, you will learn how to check email logs on the WordPress website, including the date and time using the WP Mail SMTP plugin.
 But first, learn the basics of how important is Email Logs for your WordPress website.

-Email logs allow you to analyze and track the emails sent to users by your WordPress website, which will improve in monitoring and checking the status of email notifications sent by your WordPress website.
+Email logs allow you to analyze and track the emails sent to users by your WordPress website, which will improve monitoring and checking the status of email notifications sent by your WordPress website.

 WordPress automatically sends certain email notifications to your users whether you’re running a small business website or a WooCommerce store.
 On the other hand, these emails will include password reset emails, new user notifications, password change notifications, comments, and WordPress update notifications on a typical WordPress website.